Mark-Cooper-Janssen-Vooles/frontend-webdev-guide/readme.md

 Notes on understanding JavaScript and frontend fundamentals can be found here:
 - https://github.com/Mark-Cooper-Janssen-Vooles/javascript
 - more advanced info is here: https://github.com/Mark-Cooper-Janssen-Vooles/advanced-javascript-concepts

 ---
+## Debugging
+Debugging in JS can be accomplished by two main ways:
+1. Using a `console.log()` to log something to the console, which can be accessed in the dev tools of browsers
+2. Using the `debugger` keyword, which will open up the dev tools and pause the code at that point.
+It can then be navigated from there

+---